Collaborative Target Search with a Visual Drone Swarm: An Adaptive Curriculum Embedded Multistage Reinforcement Learning Approach: Experiments and Results

-For the multi-agent training, the stage 2 training are initialized from the existing model of stage 1 training over $3$ million steps.
-The results of stage 1 training are shown in Fig. \ref{stage1-train}.
-The mean values with the standard deviation over 3 runs of the multi-agent training are illustrated in Fig. \ref{multi-train}.
-With the assistance of stage 1, ACEMSL and CM3 converge more than 1 million steps (3 million steps in the stage 1 training) faster than the ``Direct" method (see Fig. \ref{multi-train} (a)), which demonstrates the significant data-efficiency of the multi-stage learning.
-Compared to CM3, ACEMSL benefits significantly from the adaptive embedded curriculum as ACEMSL achieves a higher cumulative reward and success rate even with higher task difficulty levels (see Fig. \ref{multi-train} (c)).
-The AEC can fully liberate the advantages of multi-stage learning for the target search task with a visual drone swarm.
+For the multi-agent training, Stage 2 training is initialized from the existing model of Stage 1 trained over $3$ million {episodes with PPO-AEC}.
+Stage 1 training curves are shown in Fig. \ref{stage1-train}.
+The mean values and the standard deviation over 3 runs of the multi-agent training are illustrated in Fig. \ref{multi-train}.
+With the help of Stage 1, ACEMSL and CM3 converge more than { \textbf{1 million episodes} (total 3.1 million episodes: 3 million in Stage 1 and 0.1 million in Stage 2)} faster than the ``Direct" method {(total 4.1 million episodes) as indicated in Fig. \ref{multi-train} (a)}, which demonstrates the significant {data efficiency} of the multistage learning.
+Compared to CM3, ACEMSL benefits significantly from the AEC algorithm, as ACEMSL achieves a higher cumulative reward and {SR}, even with higher TDLs (see Fig. \ref{multi-train} (c)).
+The AEC can fully liberate the advantages of multistage learning for CTS tasks with a visual drone swarm.

-As indicated in the single-agent and multi-agent training, the proposed ACEMSL addressed the challenges of the 3D sparse continuous space exploration and the collaborative behavior requirement for multi-agent systems.
-It combines the advantages of adaptive curriculum learning and multi-stage learning to significantly improves over data efficiency in the training.